ianb/jsshell/README.rst

 *everything* is a background job.
 Pipes aren't supported at all.
 Probably pipes should be executed on the server, to avoid round-tripping to the client.

+The whole thing isn't (yet) a programming language.
+But with an emphasis on UI (not shell scripting) the target isn't really feature parity with existing shell languages.

 CoffeeScript
 ------------